-We were high-fiving and cheering when we saw Broome, Western Australia make an appearance on TripAdvisor’s Destinations on the Rise list for the South Pacific in 2016.
+8e were high-fiving and cheering when we saw Broome, Western Australia make an appearance on TripAdvisor Destinations on the Rise list for the South Pacific in 2016.

 Can we claim playing a part in that rise to fame?

-Our love affair with Broome and the Kimberleys is deep and long, beginning in 2004 when we worked on the PasPaley Pearl Farm at Kuri Bay.
+Our love affair with Broome and the Kimberley region in Western Australia s is deep and long, beginning in 2004 when we worked on the PasPaley Pearl Farm at Kuri Bay.
 It was the most exotic adventure I’d ever experienced.

-Writing this post on Broome fills me with a deep longing to return.
+Writing this post on things to do in Broome fills me with a deep longing to return.
 It connects to my soul like no other place does, and there are no adequate words to convey why.

 It’s a way of life, it’s a spiritual energy, it’s a beauty that’s so ancient and mesmerizing.